-Course Description - Diploma of Intelligent systems in buildings
+Course Description - Diploma of Intelligent Systems in Buildings

 • 3102109: Electric Control Lab [1 Credit Hours]